 These days, online teaching is a fairly in-demand venue for teaching the English language.
-That means customers have a wide variety of ESL teachers to choose from.
-That can be a problem if you’re not an effective online ESL teacher.
+This means that students have a wide variety of ESL teachers to choose from, which can be a problem if you are not an effective online ESL teacher.

 By effective we mean providing a service that keeps students coming back and reaching intended results.
-Today, we’re going to share 12 tips on how to be an effective English language teacher online.
-But they can be applied offline also.
+In this blog we are going to share 14 tips on how to be an effective online English language teacher.
+Of course, many of these tips can also be applied offline.

 Simplifying complex instructions or concepts saves time.
 You’re also reducing teacher talk time in favor of student talk time.
 Effective ESL teachers can use appropriate language for student levels to facilitate understanding.